kubestellar/kubestellar/docs/content/direct/core-chart.md

 WDSes: # ==> installs kubestellar + ocm-transport-plugin
 ```

-The first section of the `values.yaml` file refers to parameters that are specific to the KubeFlex instllation, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information.
+The first section of the `values.yaml` file refers to parameters that are specific to the KubeFlex installation, see [here](https://github.com/kubestellar/kubeflex/blob/main/docs/users.md) for more information.

 In particular:
 - `kubeflex-operator.install` accepts a boolean value to enable/disable the installation of KubeFlex into the cluster by the chart